Evaluating Feature Attribution Methods in the Image Domain

-In this work, we implement a number of both existing and newly proposed metrics for evaluating feature attribution methods.
+In this work, we implement several existing and newly proposed quality metrics for evaluating feature attribution methods.
 These metrics are evaluated on a large number of attribution methods, and we investigate the results on 8 different datasets of varying dimensionality.
-Our contributions are as follows: \begin{itemize} \item We expand on the work done in \citet{Tomsett} to gain insight in the behaviour of different existing metrics, as well as some newly proposed ones. \item We propose a new metric based on Sensitivity-n \citep{Ancona2017}, and empirically show that it provides results with a higher signal-to-noise ratio on high-dimensional datasets. \item We find that the performance of some methods is complementary to that of other methods, suggesting that a combination of these attribution methods may be valuable. \item We find that, depending on the dataset, methods with strong theoretical foundations such as DeepSHAP \citep{Lundberg2017} do not necessarily outperform their computationally cheaper counterparts such as DeepLIFT \citep{Shrikumar2017}.
-This suggests that a benchmarking approach can be useful to check if a computationally intensive method is truly more valuable than a simpler one for a given use case. \item Finally, we provide general guidelines to perform such a benchmark for a given use case. \end{itemize}
+Our contributions are as follows: \begin{itemize} \item We expand on the work done in \citet{Tomsett}, showing that different quality metrics measure different underlying properties of attribution maps.
+We extend this finding to a significantly larger set of quality metrics, attribution methods, and datasets. \item We demonstrate that the results of quality metrics for attribution maps, including the sanity check from \citet{Adebayo2018a}, vary significantly across different datasets.
+From this observation, we conclude that quality metrics should be computed separately for each given use case, rather than assuming that the results for one dataset or model will generalize to another setting. \item We propose three new metrics: Minimal Subset Deletion, Minimal Subset Insertion and Seg-Sensitivity-n (based on Sensitivity-n \citep{Ancona2017}).
+We empirically show that Seg-Sensitivity-n provides results with a higher signal-to-noise ratio on high-dimensional datasets. \item We find that the performance of some methods is complementary to that of other methods, suggesting that a combination of these attribution methods may be valuable. \item We find that, depending on the dataset, methods with strong theoretical foundations such as DeepSHAP \citep{Lundberg2017} do not necessarily outperform their computationally cheaper counterparts such as DeepLIFT \citep{Shrikumar2017}.
+This suggests that a benchmarking approach can be useful to check if a computationally intensive method is truly more valuable than a simpler one for a given use case. \item Finally, we provide general benchmarking guidelines to help guide the search for an appropriate attribution method or set of attribution methods for a given use case. \end{itemize}